Are you looking for a career in business management or the legal profession?

-You’ll study subjects critical for successful business operation, including people management, accounting and audit, as well as areas of law that relate to business management such as contract law, property and land, and torts (an important fundamental area of law).
+You’ll study subjects critical for successful business operation, including people management, business research and analytics, as well as areas of law that relate to business management such as contract law, and torts (an important fundamental area of law).
 In your final year, you’ll be able to study the areas you find most interesting through a choice of business and law modules.

 We place an emphasis on employability and preparing you for life after graduation.
 We’ll teach you directly applicable skills for the workplace in contracts, regulation and legal principles.
 Professional work placements are integral to your degree and in your final year you will have the opportunity to work on a business project with an employer, so you’ll graduate with relevant work experience and valuable employer links.